 Foremost among these is interoperability: an issue where applications are not configured for cross platform communication — it’s like having two people who can’t call one another because their phones operate on different networks.

 However, there has been significant work going on behind the scenes to unify messaging standards across the Australian healthcare sector and a move to a secure messaging solution has never been more feasible, for healthcare providers of all sizes.

-Last year, the Australian Digital Health Agency (ADHA) worked with industry to implement Fast Healthcare Interoperability Resources (FHIR) standards to address interoperability across platforms and devices.
+In 2018, the Australian Digital Health Agency (ADHA) worked with industry to implement Fast Healthcare Interoperability Resources (FHIR) standards to address interoperability across platforms and devices.

 In essence, FHIR (pronounced “fire”) is a standardised language used by health IT vendors, designed to remove the barriers that are created when trying to communicate between platforms, thus opening the opportunity for the smooth exchange of health information.